 It’s common sense: If you make a big deal over something, it’s going to attract attention.
-And if you’re an international superstar, like, say, Barbra Streisand, the tantrum is going to draw even more attention.
+And if you’re an international celebrity—like, say, Barbra Streisand—you’re going to draw even more attention.

 Hence, the Streisand Effect, which, according to The Economist, occurs when “efforts to suppress a juicy piece of online information can backfire and end up making things worse for the would-be censor.”
-See also: Beyonce Hulking Out Super Bowl Fiasco.
+(See also: The Beyoncé Super Bowl Fiasco.)